stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

-"Okay, that's not a-- A: not an environment, B:I-- ca--" __[Tim laughs]__ I was going to go with 'Newton's not even a thing' but then that just-- ah, so many questions.
+"Okay, that's not an-- A: not an environment, B:I-- ca--" __[Tim laughs]__ I was going to go with 'Newton's not even a thing' but then that just-- ah, so many questions.

 #### TIM